-What Is Visual Testing?
+What is Meant By Visual Testing?

-In today’s world, in the world of HTML, web developer create pages that appear on a mix of browsers and operating systems.
+In today’s world, in the world of HTML, web developers create pages that appear on a mix of browsers and operating systems.
 Because HTML and CSS are standards, frontend developers want to feel comfortable with a ‘write once, run anywhere’ approach to their software.
 Which also translates to “Let QA sort out the implementation issues.”
 QA is still stuck checking each possible output combination for visual bugs.

 This explains why, when I worked in product management, QA engineers would ask me all the time, “Which platforms are most important to test against?”
 If you’re like most QA team members, your test matrix has probably exploded: multiple browsers, multiple operating systems, multiple screen sizes, multiple fonts — and dynamic responsive content that renders differently on each combination.